uphilgood/newsfeed/README.md

 # LiveSafe Front End Assignment

-This is a quick assignment for backend candidates to submit to LiveSafe.
+This is a quick assignment for frontend candidates to submit to LiveSafe.
 See the [ASSIGNMENT.md](assignment/ASSIGNMENT.md) for details specific to the assignment.

 NOTE: The assignment is written with Angular v5 which we use internally but the assignment shouldn't